CaterpillarStudyGroup/ImportantArticles/src/InertializationTransitionCost.md

 ## Appendix: Cubic Inertializer

-For fun I thought I would try and do the same derivation for a simple cubic inertializer function (which I used in [spring-damper](https://www.daniel-holden.com/page/creating-looping-animations-motion-capture) my article on looping animations):
+For fun I thought I would try and do the same derivation for a simple cubic inertializer function (which I used in [my article on looping animations](https://www.daniel-holden.com/page/creating-looping-animations-motion-capture)):

 ```c++
 def decay_cubic(